 The nominee's accomplishments should be contextualized and put into perspective.
 Depending upon the award in question, one may want to address the following types of questions:

 In keeping with the Prospectus for this prize, each person designated as winner will be required to signify in writing that he/she is willing to serve as a member of the Advisory Panel for the following three years, to participate in choosing subsequent winners.
 It is understood that normally a winner will serve as a member of the Panel the first year, as Chair of the Panel the second year, and as a member again the third year.
 These arrangements are subject to possible adjustments for an absence that might be occasioned by illness, fieldwork, sabbatical leave, etc. If there are questions about this requirement, please contact Kathy Ano.

-Note deadline for nominations March 1 each year.
+Note the deadline for nominations is March 1 each year.